Spaces can help shape our choices, actions, and mood in everyday life

 A burst of afternoon sunlight feels great when you're lounging on a Saturday afternoon.

 A space - room, balcony, meadow, mountainside, clifftop - is an emotionally evocative entity, capable of arousing and shaping moods, actions, and feelings.
 From the moment you step foot within, a space can influence your relationship with yourself and others.

 Furniture, and how it’s arranged, can help influence daily choices and how we feel: a deep sofa encourages you to sink back, relax in conversation, and unwind.
 A shallow, upright chair, facilitates sharpness and focus.
 We aim to design furniture for spaces to nourish the relationships that matter.

 Letter from Antares

 Hi everyone, I’m Antares, creative director of Sun at Six.
-We've been pretty quiet about who we are until now - I've always wanted the studio to be perceived as just that - a studio, and not just an individual, to let the work speak for itself.
-But the landscape has changed over the years, and it's become clear that we can't stay camera-shy.
+We've been pretty quiet about who we are until now: I've always wanted the studio to be one whose work speaks for itself.
+But the landscape has changed over the years, and it's become clear that we can't stay quite as camera-shy.